On the polynomial convergence rate to nonequilibrium steady-states: Introduction

 This paper focuses on fundamental properties of nonequilibrium phenomena including the existence and uniqueness of the NESS and, furthermore, the polynomial-speed convergence to the NESS, for a class of 1-D microscopic heat conduction models.
 The model we study is a stochastic energy exchange model that is inspired by the KMP model introduced in \cite{kipnis1982heat}, in which a chain of $N$ sites are coupled with two heat baths.
 Each site carries a certain amount of energy.
 An exponential clock is associated with each pair of adjacent sites.
 When the clock rings, these two sites exchange energy in a ``random halves'' fashion.
 The energy exchange with the bath follows a similar rule.
 Different from the model in \cite{kipnis1982heat}, the rate of an exponential clock here is energy-dependent.
 In this paper, the clock rate between two adjacent sites, called the {\it stochastic energy exchange rate}, depends on the square root of the minimum of two site energies.
 We refer Section \ref{modeldesc} for the precise description of the model.

 The motivation of letting the stochastic energy exchange rate depend on the minimum of site energy comes from the study of a deterministic dynamical system heat conduction model, called the locally confined particle system.
 Introduced in \cite{bunimovich1992ergodic}, the locally confined particle system is a chain of locally confining cells in $\mathbb{R}^{2}$ like in Figure \ref{fig:1}.
 An identical rigid disk-shaped moving particle is contained in each cell.
 A particle can not pass through the ``bottleneck'' between adjacent cells but can collide with its neighbors.
 Therefore, kinetic energy can be exchanged by particle-particle collisions.
-Studying such a purely deterministic dynamical system, especially in non-equilibrium settings, is very challenging.
+Studying such a purely deterministic dynamical system, especially in the non-equilibrium setting, is very challenging.
 Only very limited rigorous results are known.
-On the other hand, it is well-known that chaotic billiard systems like the Lorentz gas have many stochastic properties due to the quick decay of correlation \cite{chernov1999decay, chernov2000decay, chernov2006chaotic}.
+On the other hand, it is well-known that chaotic billiard systems like the Lorentz gas have many stochastic properties due to the quick decay of correlation \cite{chernov1999decay, chernov2000decay, chernov2006chaotic, baladi2015exponential}.
 Hence a natural approach is to only record the kinetic energy of each particle and approximate this model by the stochastic energy exchange model described above.
 Let $E_{i}$ and $E_{i+1}$ be kinetic energies of adjacent particles.
 Assume the geometry of the cell allows a particle to be able to completely ``hide'' from its neighbors, i.e., neighboring particles can not collide with a particle when it is located at some area of its cell.
-Our numerical simulations in \cite{li2015stochastic} show that the rate of interaction can be approximated by $\sim \sqrt{\min \{ E_{i}, E_{i+1} \}}$ when one of $E_{i}$ and $E_{i+1}$ is sufficiently small.
+Our numerical simulations in \cite{li2015stochastic} show that when starting from a fixed energy configuration $(E_{i}, E_{i+1})$, the first particle-particle collision time is well approximated by an exponential distribution.
+Heuristically, this is an expected result because for a sufficiently chaotic dynamical system, the rescaled ``return time'' and ``hitting time'' to asymptotically small set both converge to the same exponential distribution \cite{haydn2005hitting}.
+The numerical simulation in \cite{li2015stochastic} further shows that the rate of the exponential distribution for the first collision time can be approximated by $\sim \sqrt{\min \{ E_{i}, E_{i+1} \}}$ when one of $E_{i}$ and $E_{i+1}$ is sufficiently small.
 The heuristic reason of this rate is that when one particle is sufficiently slow and out the reach of its neighbors, the next particle-particle collision time should be primarily determined by the kinetic energy of the slow particle.